Togo Igawa: Career

 Additionally, Igawa provides the voices of Professor Moshimo in Robotboy, and Hiro in the Thomas & Friends franchise starting with 2009's Hero of the Rails.
-Besides these, he also appears in 2011's Johnny English Reborn, the sequel to Johnny English, as English's Tibetan guru and is in the 2012 film Gambit playing businessman Takagawa.
+He also appears in 2011's Johnny English Reborn, the sequel to Johnny English, as English's Tibetan guru and is in the 2012 film Gambit playing businessman Takagawa.

-His television roles have included appearances in Lovejoy, Yu-Gi-Oh, The IT Crowd, Torchwood, Casualty, Archer, Doctor Who and The Crown.
+His television roles have included appearances in Lovejoy, Yu-Gi-Oh Duel Monsters, The IT Crowd, Torchwood, Casualty, Archer, Doctor Who, and The Crown.
+In 2019 he joined the cast of BBC series Giri/Haji.

 Igawa voiced the main villain Colonel Lee in the video game Crysis Warhead and the Yakuza character Jiro in the 2013 video game Payday 2.
+He was nominated for a BAFTA for his performance in Total War: Shogun 2.

+In 2023 Igawa played real life businessman Hiroshi Yamauchi in Tetris.

+In 2024, he will next be seen starring in Kyoto, a new play on the West End theatre, reuniting with the Royal Shakespeare Company.

 Personal life

 Igawa lives in England with his wife Adrienne Baba.

-He became the first Japanese member of The Royal Shakespeare Company in 1986.
+He studied at The Haiyuza Theatre Company Acting School and Toho Gakuen College of Drama and Music.